Updated June 9, 2023

-Most people give away their power by letting life run in the default mode.
-The events happen and they react.
+Most people give away their power by letting life run by default.
+The events happen, and they react.
 Thus they don’t feel empowered.
 Author Jim Rohn said – “What happens to us happens to everybody.
-It’s not what happens, but what we do about it that makes the whole difference.”
-Yes, when you see that life is happening to you, you can ponder and reclaim your power by being proactive.
-Only 10% of the results you got are the creation of life.
-Other 90% you did to yourself.
+It’s not what happens, but what we do about it that makes the real difference.”
+When you see that life is happening to you, you can ponder and reclaim your power by being proactive.
+Only 10% of the results you get are the creation of life.
+The other 90% you did yourself.
 Reclaim your power.
 Don’t let your life and career go in the default mode.
 Take charge of your destiny.

 Change your results drastically

-If you become proactive, you will not be among those mediocre souls who neither know victory, nor defeat.
+If you become proactive, you will not be among the mediocre souls.
 They are just going through life, not living it.
-If you become proactive, you will take responsibility of everything in your life.
-Thus the results you will create will be massive and drastically different than those who never become proactive.
+If you become proactive, you will take responsibility for everything in your life.
+Thus the results you will create will be massive and drastically different from those who never become proactive.

 You will become happier

-Happiness is the holy grail of living a life and attaining a great career.
+Happiness is the holy grail of living and attaining a great career.
 If you’re not happy, what else is there?
 Being proactive would make you feel that you’re in control instead of feeling that others are in control.
 Being in control of yourself will make you happier.
-If you don’t believe us, try being proactive and see for yourself.

 You will only think about what you can control

-If you become proactive, you will give up worry completely.
-You will only think about what you can do about what you can control.
-Dr. Stephen Covey called this “area of influence” and you will not worry about what you can’t do.
-Dr. Covey called this “area of concern”.
+If you become proactive, you will give up worrying completely.
+You will only think about what you can control.
+Dr. Stephen Covey called this an “area of influence.”
+You will not worry about what you can’t do.
+Dr. Covey called this an “area of concern.”
 This will significantly reduce the stress level.
 Your way of thinking would achieve clarity.
-And you would drastically change your outlook of life.
+And you would drastically change your outlook on life.

 How to be proactive in your career?

-You may wonder why we talked about being proactive in life when it’s all about being proactive in your career!
-We talked about life because life and career can’t be separated.
+There’s a famous saying, “Everything Affects Everything.”
 If you’re proactive in life, you will naturally become proactive in your career.
-There’s a famous saying “everything affects everything”.
-Thus if you can cultivate the habit of being proactive in your life, you will be able to magnify the results in your career by multi-fold.
+Thus if you can cultivate the habit of being proactive in your life, you will be able to magnify the results in your career.